mmahmoud95/Jobify/README.md

 Set up environment variables:
 Create a .env file in the server directory with your environment variables (e.g., database connection, JWT secret).

-Start the server:
-npm start

 to install dependency for client cd client npm install

+Start the Server and Client:
+Open a command prompt in the root directory (where the server folder is located).

-Start the server and client open cmd in folder which have client and all structure folder for server npm start
+Run the following command to start both the server and client: npm start